Posted on

 Back claims & decisions with data

-Without concrete information, decisions could go wrong.
-For instance, you may want to increase spending in Asia but don’t know how much %, and how it can be justified.
+For instance, you may want to increase spending in Asia but don’t know how much.
+Also, you won’t be able to justify the failure and this can set you back for a long time.

 Process actionable insights

-Consider this.
-One of your previous campaigns was a hit with handsome ROI.
-Now, you want to replicate it.
 But was last year’s campaign a result of industry-wide growth?
 Did a certain audience favor your product or service more than others?

 You can answer these questions, gather insights, and action them in future plans through analytics.

-Keep focus on goals
+Keep focus On goals

 Benefit business

 Ultimately, analytics can benefit your bottom line.
 You can speed up processes, making yourself agile in challenging situations.
 Insights from consumers can shape marketing strategies.
-And businesses can make qualitative as well as quantitative changes in marketing plans.

-Marketing Analytics can solve problems
+Marketing analytics can solve problems

 Problem 1 – I find it challenging to interpret data

-Analytics can sift through chunks of data, organize the right metrics and show how you can interpret them.
+Analytics can sift through chunks of data, organize the right metrics, and show how you can interpret them.

 Problem 2 – I don’t know which metrics are tied to success

-Marketing campaigns are often grouped with one major goal or objective.
+Marketing campaigns are often grouped with one primary goal or objective.
 As a result, you need to look at multiple metrics from different channels.
 For instance, you may have data from Google Analytics (GA), social media, and more.

 Marketing data analysis can unify data from multiple sources, showing you the metrics that helped achieve success.